Our Verdict

 Support

 If there is one word I could use to describe the On Cloud 6, it is “supportive.”
 The firm midsole provides great support, especially on long walks.
-I have moderate-to-high arches and I felt supported with the standard arch support, though the insoles can always be switched out if you need more.
+I have moderate-to-high arches, and I felt supported with the standard arch support.
+However, the insoles can always be switched out if you need more support.
 The shoe bends quite a bit at the toe but remains sturdy throughout.
 I never felt like I would roll an ankle, and the lower-to-the-ground stack height (29 mm) aids in this feeling.

 What truly sets this shoe apart is the two lacing options.
 The shoe comes equipped with elastic laces.
 After being broken in, these are comfortable to use.
 However, for a much more secure experience, we chose to switch out the elastic for the traditional laces, which On proves in the box.
 The elastic laces are fed through the top eight eyelets, but an additional four eyelets below are available for the traditional laces.
-If you find the elastic laces a little too tight or lacking security, swapping to the traditional laces is where you should start.
+If you find the elastic laces a little too tight or lacking security, consider swapping to traditional laces as a starting point.

-Slipping into the On Cloud 6 is pretty easy, especially when the elastic laces are in.
-With enough wiggles back and forth, I am even able to slip them on without my hands.
+Slipping into the On Cloud 6 is relatively easy, especially when the elastic laces are in place.
+With enough wiggling back and forth, I am even able to slip them on without my hands.
 Once on, my foot is gently hugged by the heel cup.
-The elastic laces allow for some extra movement as I move my foot around, which I really liked as I didn't feel overly cinched into place.
+The elastic laces allow for some extra movement as I move my foot around, which I really liked, as I didn't feel overly cinched into place.
 However, I never felt like I was going to slip out of these shoes.
 The shoe has just enough bend in the toe, but still offers a secure sole.
 I ended up walking many miles in these shoes and was pleased with their very supportive build.

 Traction

-During our traction tests, we took each pair of shoes on three main types of terrain: tile, gravel, and concrete.
-Naturally, these ended up on many more surfaces as we wore them day in and day out, but these three surfaces were the most important during our testing.
+We took each pair of shoes on three main types of terrain: tile, gravel, and concrete.
+Naturally, these ended up on many more surfaces as we wore them day in and day out, but these three surfaces were the most important.

 The Cloud 6 impressed me the most on tile and concrete.
 The rubber outsole is grippy on slick tile, even when slightly wet, and we had absolutely no trouble on concrete.
 Gravel paths were somewhat of a love-hate relationship.
 While the On Cloud 5 had trouble with small pebbles getting stuck in the pod-like design, I now struggle with larger rocks getting lodged right in the middle of the shoe.
 Small pebbles aren't as much of an issue as the new design has slightly smaller pods, but I was fairly annoyed with needing to dig out large rocks.